Mikescher/BefunGen/README.md

 You can download the binaries from my website [www.mikescher.com](http://www.mikescher.com/programs/view/BefunUtils)

+Or you can get the latest [Github release](https://github.com/Mikescher/BefunGen/releases/latest) (In case AppVeyor is down)

 Or you can download the latest (nightly) version from the **[AppVeyor build server](https://ci.appveyor.com/project/Mikescher/BefunGen/build/artifacts)**

 Set Up